-The goal of this latest EPSO working group is to promote research, development and innovation in the field of molecular farming – particularly translational research to increase the impact of molecular farming and plant-derived pharmaceutical proteins in the clinic by encouraging industry participation and the funding of infrastructure development and clinical development beyond phase I trials.
+The goal of this EPSO working group is to promote research, development and innovation in the field of Molecular Farming – particularly translational research to increase the impact of Molecular Farming and plant-derived recombinant proteins and chemicals in economic applications by encouraging industry participation for plant-based manufacturing..

-Molecular farming is the use of plants or plant cells to produce high-value products from proteins and metabolites, particularly for pharmaceutical and medical/diagnostic, agricultural and industrial uses.
+Molecular Farming is the use of plants or plant cells to produce high-value products from proteins and metabolites, particularly for pharmaceutical and diagnostic, cosmetic, agricultural and industrial uses.

-The benefits of molecular farming have been demonstrated over the last 15 years through the sustained efforts of a growing number of European research groups, many of which have participated in the COST action “Molecular farming: plants as a production platform for high value proteins” as well as the EU projects Pharma-Planta, CoMoFarm and SmartCell.
+The benefits of Molecular Farming have been demonstrated over the last 25 years through the sustained efforts of a growing number of European research groups, many of which have participated in the COST action “Molecular farming: plants as a production platform for high value proteins” as well as the EU projects InnCoCells, Pharma-Planta, CoMoFarm, SmartCell, Pharma-Factory and Newcotiana.

 EPSO news developed by this WG: